The Tribes of Andaman & Nicobar Islands

 The tribe organized a well-planned attack on the high-ranking British officials but they were betrayed by an escaped convict Dudhanth Tiwari who had lived with the tribals for several months.
 As a result of the betrayal, the great Andamanese suffered heavily.
 They were fighting with bows and arrows against guns and artillery.
 Most of the young male population was killed in the battle.
 The population dwindled as and threatened the genes for the future survival of the tribes.
 Imported diseases, to which the islanders had no immunity further affected the population and by 1901 only 625 great Andamanese were left.

-Today only two tribes (Jeru and Bo) remain insignificant number; the other 8 have been mostly extinct.
+They shifted base to Strait island and that is where they live presently.
+Today only two tribes (Jeru and Bo) remain an insignificant number.
+The others, namely Chariar, Chari, Kora, Tabo, Yere, Kede, Bea, Balawa, Bojigiyab, Juwai, Kol have been mostly extinct.
 The cultural and linguistic identities of the individual tribes have largely been lost; their members now speak mostly Hindi.

 Onges are one of the most primitive tribes in India.
 They belong to the Negrito racial stock and they have been mainly seen near the Dugong creek in Little Andaman.
 They are dependent on the food provided by nature and are a semi-nomadic tribe.

-The onge population fell post british colonization from 672 in 1986 to 92 in 1901 but has remained stable since.
+The Onge population fell drastically post British colonization from 672 in 1886 to 92 in 1901 but has remained stable since.
+The population of this tribe is stable and over 100.

-With a population between 250 to 400, the Jarawa tribe is one of the largest tribes in the Andaman Islands.
+With a population between 250 to 400, the Jarwa tribe is one of the largest tribes in the Andaman Islands.
 For centuries this tribe has shunned all interaction with outsiders and therefore their name means “The hostile ones” or “people of the earth”.

 The Jarawa are still at the primitive stage of life on earth.
-They entirely depend upon forest and sea for food.
-Wild boar and monitor lizard are consumed.
+They mostly depend upon forest and sea for food.
+Wild boar and monitor lizards are consumed here.
 Various kinds of fruit, honey, and tubers are parts of their diet too.
-The Jarwas of both sexes goes completely naked.
-However, some ornaments made with shells and palm leaves are worn by them but these are not in the sense to cover their nudity.

 The Sentinelese people are said to be so hostile that their home has been named the ‘hardest place to visit in the world.

-They inhabit the North Sentinel island and are the only remaining tribe in the Andamans to still maintain their isolation from the rest of the world.
-Nobody knows exactly how they look, the population, or how they live.
 Since 1967, the Indian governments with the help of anthropologists have tried to make contact with the tribe.
 They tried giving gifts of food, coconuts, etc but they were always met with hostility.
 The tribe showers arrows and stones at whoever comes near the island.
+Hence anyone who has to pass, must do so beyond the 3 nautical miles boundary.

 In 2006, 2 fishermen who were fishing illegally near the island were shot by Sentinelese archers.
 The helicopters which were sent to retrieve the bodies were also greeted by arrows.
 After the tsunami, the government again tried to help them by sending a few employees to the island with gifts but again, the same response followed.
-Presently the policy of the Indian government is to leave the Sentinelese alone.
-Any access to North Sentinel island is strictly forbidden.
+Another story follows John Allen Chau, an American evangelical Christian missionary, was attacked and killed by the Sentinelese, a tribe living in isolation, when he illegally journeyed to North Sentinel Island with the aim of spreading Christianity to the tribe.

 The video below is documentation of an attempt to contact the Sentinelese: